 Sometime in 1967, I went to the Garrick Theatre in New York City to see Frank Zappa and The Mothers of Invention perform a sparsely attended show.
 It was a rainy day and Frank wore a rain hat which brought a few streams of sweat rolling down his face.
 After the show, I went backstage to meet Frank.
 My sole question was: "What do you look like without that prophylactic hat?"
 To which Frank responded: "Like a real man."
 Frank was a real piece of work; not one of infinite copies or an overpriced fake.
 The following year, Frank produced a song, some of whose lyrics have ever since resonated with me as funny and profound: "What is the ugliest part of your body?
 Some say your nose Some say your toes But I think it's your mind."
 Nothing to the eye is inherently ugly or beautiful.
 However, the mind, by comparing things, deems some things uglier or prettier than other things.
-Hence, the mind is the ugliest part of the body, for it's the only part that makes things ugly....
+The mind is the ugliest part of the body, for it's the only part that makes things ugly....

 In the last year of my mother's life, she was mentally clear but otherwise incapacitated.
 Living in a nursing facility, she couldn't do much but be carted around to group entertainment activities like movie watching.
 Her days must have been intolerably long, as she had little to do to kill time until time killed her.
 Yet, her perspective was otherwise.
 I once asked her if she was often bored, to which she replied, "Oh, I am busy all day; barely have time to do anything."
 What was she busy with?
 "Thinking about my life."
 My mother traveled to the land of her memories.
 Her memories must have been happy as she never complained and had no regrets.
 That's how my mother transitioned, living in her memories until she became a memory.
 For me, only a happy memory....

 Lester Wunderman was a successful advertising executive, renowned as the father of direct marketing which he created in the late 1950s.
 Lester was also an avid collector of Dogon African art, having amassed a "world class" collection which now resides at the Metropolitan Museum of Art in New York and Musee Du Quai Branly in Paris.
 I knew Lester as an investor in my hedge fund in the late 1980s.
 However, as we both had an interest in tribal art, we spoke more about art than investing.
 Lester started collecting Dogon art from Mali in a chance view of a figurative object at a gallery in LA.
 He didn't quite know why this artwork stirred a passion, but "it spoke to me."
 After much time and money spent on amassing his collection, Lester visited the Dogon people who lived at desert's edge and for whom sourcing water was often a preoccupation.
-Warmly received and aware of the water issues facing the Dogon, upon his return to NY, Lester contracted geologists and engineers to drill several drinking water wells for the Dogon.
+Warmly received and aware of the water issues facing the Dogon, upon his return to NY, Lester contracted geologists and engineers to drill several drinking wells for the Dogon.
 He later returned to visit the Dogon and was initiated as a shaman, with a animist festival highlighted by singing and dancing at a village where he had connected the Dogon to a water source.
 The singing and dancing resonated within him.
 It was then he realized the artworks in his collection were essentially empty; for what he was seeking was not artworks, but the singing and dancing connecting him and all in the community as one.
 Soon after, Lester distributed his collection to museums for those less fortunate than himself to experience the life of the Dogon vicariously....

 Merton Simpson was a black man born in 1928 in racially segregated South Carolina.
 Merton was a musician, painter and, after settling in New York, a world-renowned tribal art dealer.
 As a collector of tribal art, I met Merton in 1991 and over the years purchased a few objects he had on offer.
 More significantly, we became friends; that is, we were completely open in our talks; taking vicarious joy in each other's tales and perspectives, without judgement.
 I did much of the talking as Merton was not a man of many words or paragraphs.
 Yet, Merton conveyed his feelings by laughing which is what he did much of our time together.
 Merton loved the physical experience of being alive.
 He loved looking at art, listening to music, eating and fucking.
 I could appreciate that.
 While in his day Merton was considered a top tribal art dealer, in his later years there was much talk about some of the objects he had on offer being of dubious authenticity.
 (Authenticity is the foundation of the collectible art market, without which art prices could not rise to as high as the sky.
 For if art was simply a visual experience, high quality "fakes" would be as valuable as authentic artworks.)
 Some in the field of tribal art collecting suggested that Merton's "fakes" were not offered with malintent, but perhaps Merton with age lost his critical "eye" for identifying artworks that were "real" or "fake."
 However, I suspect Merton evolved beyond these artificial categorizations.
 Merton came to simply enjoy and appreciate art things, as well as things generally, as there were, not as a function of how they were categorized or relative to other objects.
 He saw things not as this, that or another, but as is.
 In one of our many get-togethers, we looked at an African Nkisi figure, commonly called a "nail fetish," to consider whether it was "real" or a "fake."
 After some minutes, I asked Merton what he thought, to which he responded: "It is what it is."
 That's as God self-identified to Moses: "I am what I am."
 Simply, Merton delighted at the light from the "Burning Bush." ...